kmsigma/llm-comparison/README.md

 ## This repo

-Large Language Models (LLMs) are a great tool for doing wuick research on technical things, but each one seems to have their own halicinations.
-In this particular repo, I'm going to try and collect my findings.
+Large Language Models (LLMs) are a great tool for doing quick research on technical things, but each one seems to have their own hallucinations.
+In this particular repo, I'm going to try and collect my findings on as many LLMs as I can in my spare time.

 I started with a simple [prompt](prompt.md) that I felt was a slow-pitch.
 It checked if the LLM "knew" how to read a GitHub repository, could do a little research on a well known documentation site, and build a functional script.
 The results varied, and I'm providing my own commentary within the scripts themselves.